oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ## Authorization Codes {#authorization_codes}

-The transmission of authorization codes MUST be made over a secure channel, and the client MUST require the use of TLS with its redirect URI if the URI identifies a network resource.
-Since authorization codes are transmitted via user-agent redirections, they could potentially be disclosed through user-agent history and HTTP referrer headers.

 Authorization codes MUST be short lived and single-use.
 If the authorization server observes multiple attempts to exchange an